SocialCryptoCoin/SocialCoin/README.md

 License

-Bitcoin Core is released under the terms of the MIT license.
+SocialCoin is released under the terms of the MIT license.
 See COPYING for more information or see http://opensource.org/licenses/MIT.